tndataab/PublicBlogContent/Presentations/Øredev 2024 - Demystifying authentication in ASP.NET Core/README.md

 complicated and have many different parts.
 We'll cover the main ideas, such as schemas, handlers, ClaimsPrincipal, claims, challenges, session cookies, and more.
 It will be a practical, in-depth look at how authentication actually works in ASP.NET Core 8.

+The blog post mentioned in the talk can be found here:
+* <a href="https://nestenius.se/net/improving-asp-net-core-security-by-putting-your-cookies-on-a-diet/">Improving ASP.NET Core Security By Putting Your Cookies On A Diet</a>

 ### Further resources